isnide23/isnide23/README.md

 - 👋 Hi, I’m Ian Snyder - @isnide23
-- 👀 I’m interested in software, game, app, and web development! 🎮 Crptocurrency and blockchains as well!
+- 👀 I’m interested in software, game, app, and web development! 🎮 Cryptocurrency and blockchains as well!
 - 🌱 I’m currently learning ruby, swift, C.
 - 💞️ I’m looking to collaborate on apps, games, websites!
 - 📫 How to reach me isnide23@gmail.com